zenangst/Voodoo/README.md

 the sourcery annotation.

 By generating code this way, we get a pretty groove side-effect which is dependency containment.
-Changing the annotation and regenerating the feature would instantly swap or remove the dependency just by hitting build.
+Changing the annotation and regenerating the component would instantly swap or remove the dependency just by hitting build.

 So this is all good, but what about customization points?
 If everything is generated, how can we tailor each individual view controller to our application needs.
 Well, if you see that you view controller is starting change direction and is non-generic (not to be confused with Swift generics).
-You can simply copy the code the generate code out and use that as your start point for your feature.
+You can simply copy the code the generate code out and use that as your start point for your component.
 Choosing the best direction for your app is really up to you, no generator tools can help you there, but generating your starting point will save your countless amount of time.